RylanSchaeffer/rylanschaeffer.github.io/content/research/collaborating_on_research.md

 [relentlessly resourceful](https://www.paulgraham.com/relres.html).
 Because this trait is not easily evaluated from a resume, I will likely suggest a trial period of working together.
 I will be more willing to skip a trial period if you show me preliminary evidence of work that you've already done.

+If this page makes me sound curmudgeonly, I promise I am not like that whatsoever in person!
+The goal of this papge is to deter unserious inquiries and to make sure that serious inquiries are as efficient as possible.
+I'm excited to hear from you!
+Please email me at rylanschaeffer@gmail.com.